North Carolina

 A security freeze can be requested in writing by first-class mail, by telephone, or electronically.
 Consumer reporting agencies must remove a security freeze within 15 minutes of receiving an electronic removal request, or within three business days of receiving a written or telephonic request.

 If a freeze is requested by telephone or mail, the consumer reporting agency may charge a fee not exceeding three dollars.
-However, no fee may be charged to consumers over the age of 62, to identity theft victims who have filed a report with law enforcement, or to the spouse of a qualifying identity theft victim.
+No fee may be charged to consumers over the age of 62, to identity theft victims who have filed a report with law enforcement, or to the spouse of a qualifying identity theft victim.
 No additional fee may be charged for temporarily lifting, reinstating, or removing a freeze.
+Federal law under the Economic Growth, Regulatory Relief, and Consumer Protection Act also guarantees free credit freezes nationwide through the three major consumer reporting agencies.

 G.S.
 75-64 requires any business that conducts business in North Carolina and maintains personal information of North Carolina residents to take reasonable measures to protect against unauthorized access to or use of that information in connection with or after its disposal.

-Reasonable measures must include implementing and monitoring compliance with policies and procedures requiring the burning, pulverizing, or shredding of papers containing personal information so that the information cannot be practicably read or reconstructed.
-For electronic and nonpaper media, businesses must ensure the destruction or erasure of the media so that information cannot be practicably read or reconstructed.
+Reasonable measures must include implementing and monitoring compliance with policies and procedures requiring the burning, pulverizing, or shredding of papers containing personal information.
+For electronic media, businesses must ensure the destruction or erasure of the media so that information cannot be practicably read or reconstructed.
 Businesses must also describe these disposal procedures as official policy in their written records.

 A business may contract with a third party for record destruction after conducting due diligence.
 Due diligence should ordinarily include reviewing an independent audit of the disposal company's operations, obtaining references or requiring certification by a recognized trade association, or reviewing the disposal company's information security policies.